Carol Guzy: Life and career

 Guzy was born into a working-class family in Bethlehem, Pennsylvania, where she grew up.

-She graduated with an associate degree in nursing from Northampton Community College in 1977, and planned to work as a nurse until a friend gave her a camera.
+She graduated with an associate degree in nursing from Northampton Community College in 1977, and planned to work as a nurse until taking a darkroom class.
 In 1980, she earned an associate degree in applied science in photography from the Art Institute of Fort Lauderdale, Florida.

 Afterward she became an intern, and then a photographer, at The Miami Herald.
 She married UPI photographer Jonathan Utz in 1988.
 That year she also moved to The Washington Post, following her husband to a job in the city.
 They divorced in 1998.

 In 1990, Guzy was the first woman to receive the Newspaper Photographer of the Year Award, presented by the National Press Photographers Association.

-She was detained by police and arrested on April 15, 2000 as a part of the IMF World Bank detentions.
+She was detained by police and arrested on April 15, 2000, as a part of the IMF World Bank detentions.